 4 Reasons to Start Planning Ahead for Giving Tuesday

-Whether you’re brand new to nonprofit work or a veteran of the sector, you’re probably aware that GivingTuesday is one of the most important fundraising days of the year.
+Whether you’re brand new to nonprofit work or a veteran of the sector, you know that Giving Tuesday is one of the most important fundraising days of the year.

-Because of this major fundraising potential, it’s never too early to start planning for GivingTuesday.
-This giving day takes place the Tuesday after the U.S. Thanksgiving holiday each year, meaning that nonprofits have almost an entire year to analyze their data from this past Giving Tuesday and start planning for 2023.
+Because of Giving Tuesday’s major fundraising potential, it’s never too early to start planning your campaign.
+Giving Tuesday takes place the Tuesday after the U.S. Thanksgiving holiday each year, meaning that nonprofits have almost an entire year to analyze their data from this past Giving Tuesday and start planning for 2023.

-As you make your way through this guide, keep in mind that your GivingTuesday strategy shouldn’t only focus on the day itself.
-Throughout the year, it’s important to conduct plenty of preparation, strategy development, and stewardship efforts to make sure your audience is eager to give when the big day arrives.
-When you put in the work ahead of time, you can reduce your stress level on GivingTuesday itself and have solid strategies to lean on.
+Keep in mind that your Giving Tuesday strategy shouldn’t only focus on the day itself.
+Throughout the year, conduct preparation, strategy development, and stewardship efforts to make your audience eager to give when the big day arrives.
+When you put in the work ahead of time, you will have solid strategies already in place and ready to go.

-It’s easier to move forward when you know where you’ve been.
-When you start GivingTuesday planning early, you can devote time to crafting a data-driven, evidence-based fundraising strategy with a better chance of success.
+When you start Giving Tuesday planning early, you can devote time to crafting a data-driven, evidence-based fundraising strategy based on previous campaigns.

 - Key fundraising metrics like donor retention rate, donation frequency, and fundraising return on investment (ROI)